Spanish Language & Courses with Locals

 El Escorial, Ávila & Salamanca

 You will explore El Escorial, the 16th-century monastery that includes an ornamented church, an expansive library, and a royal mausoleum.
-In Salamanca, you will walk the quaint cobblestone streets to learn the history of this world-renown university town.
-In the evening you will enjoy musical performances, art exhibitions, and museums.
+In Salamanca, you will walk the quaint cobblestone streets to learn the history of this world-renowned university town.
 On the way back to Madrid, you will explore the beauty of Ávila, the “City of Stones and Saints”, and its many Romanesque and Gothic churches.

 Morocco * Optional

 This multi-day, optional excursion takes you across Morocco, one of the most colorful and diverse countries in the world.
 It encompasses direct cultural encounters with locals, guided tours through the medina, and opportunities to learn the ins and outs of haggling with Moroccan vendors.
 You will have unforgettable experiences in the Sahara desert riding camels and waking up to see the spectacular views of the sunrise.

 Your visit to Toledo, a UNESCO World Heritage Site, will begin with a panoramic bus tour of Toledo's unique hilltop then will continue on to the monastery of San Juan de los Reyes, Santa María la Blanca synagogue, El Tránsito, Santo Tomé Church, and the Cathedral of Santa Maria.

 Cultural Activities in Madrid

 The ISA on-site team encourages you to explore the city and culture of Madrid.
 The team facilitates this by offering a robust calendar of events that showcases what makes Madrid special.